bitrix24/b24restdocs/api-reference/chats/chat-update/im-chat-update-avatar.md

-# Update Chat Avatar im.chat.updateAvatar
+# Change Chat Avatar im.chat.updateAvatar

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for standard writing
 - parameter types are not specified
 - examples are missing